Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 257: Style: Improve styling of module to ensure stability. at 2025-07-15 12:08:19
 * Commit 258: Test: Configure CI for UI for faster execution. at 2025-07-15 15:08:51
 * Commit 259: Docs: Fix bug in data model for faster execution. at 2025-07-18 11:27:59
+* Commit 260: Style: Improve styling of algorithm to enhance functionality. at 2025-07-18 15:55:49